Henry Fajemirokun: Henry Stephens

 As the founder, chairman and largest shareholder of the Henry Stephens Group of companies, under his direction the company grew rapidly and diversified into several spheres such as cement and building materials, engineering, banking, insurance, shipping, ship broking and oil prospecting.
-He was a leading voice in industry and championed greater participation by Nigerians in the economy which was still dominated by foreign concerns primarily in industry.
+He was a leading voice in industry and championed greater participation by Nigerians in the economy which was still dominated by foreign-owned concerns primarily in industry.
 Following a decision to in 1972, an indigenisation decree was promulgated by the Federal government to effect greater indigenous participation in different sectors of the economy.
 Although a strong proponent of greater indigenous participation, Fajemirokun was also cognizant of the need for continued foreign investment in the country and was vocal on maintaining a balance of both.
 Barring his failed bid to purchase a significant stake in the Daily Times.
 Fajemirokun did not participate in taking over any foreign concerns as a result of the indigenisation decrees in 1972 and 1977.
 Before 1972, he had already pioneered industries and expanded his business interests and was able to form partnerships and joint ventures with foreign firms.
 Fajemirokun's hard work and masterful timing served him well and enabled him to expand organically into other industries.
 For more than a decade the Henry Stephens Group had managed to successfully build up a solid network trading with firms in foreign countries such as the United Kingdom, United States of America, Poland, Japan, Belgium, Egypt, Germany and Brazil; and had built up strong relationships and business partnerships, representing or acquiring stakes in foreign owned firms in Nigeria prior to the euphoria of the contemporary nationalism at the time in form of the indigenisation decrees by the government.

 The Group was well positioned to expand into other industries and by 1977 was in the process of establishing hotels, truck assembly plants, breweries and other manufacturing concerns including the acquisition and development of mining quarries for cement.

 Groups such as his served to counter the competition from the Federal Military Government and foreign firms.
 The crowding out of the organized private sector by the FMG was vocally criticized because the belief was that the organized private sector was better suited to both manage the relationships with the foreign firms ensuring a longer-term commitment to the country rather than triggering an exodus and to negotiate a fair price for the value of the equity being sold down rather than capitulating to the demands of the FMG the time.

 Fajemirokun led the negotiations to establish the first private merchant bank in the country Nigerian-American Merchant Bank Limited (NAMBL) bringing in First Bank of Boston (later Bank of Boston) alongside other indigenous investors.
-The bank was setup after his sudden death with the technical assistance and shareholding of Bank of Boston and Boston Overseas Financial Corporation (subsequently merged with Bank of America).
+The bank was set up after his sudden death with the technical assistance and shareholding of Bank of Boston and Boston Overseas Financial Corporation (subsequently merged with Bank of America).